Knowledge Hub

 A ‘designated’ person is an individual or organisation who is an intended target of sanctions.
 The 2018 Act permits regulations made under it to confer powers on a relevant Minister to ‘designate’ the persons on whom sanctions are intended to bite (Sections 10-12 of the Act).

-Designation decisions must be reasonable and proportionate, considering the purpose of the sanctions and the likely impacts on the designated person.
-The relevant Minister must state the reasons for designating a particular person, except where specific exemptions apply.
+Designation decisions must be reasonable and proportionate, taking into account the purpose of the sanctions and the likely impact on the designated person.
+The relevant Minister must state the reasons for establishing a particular person, except where specific exemptions apply.

-Ministers may designate a person by name (e.g. Mr X, Company Y) or by way of a description (e.g. any person who is a close family member of Mr X, any shareholder in company Y).
-It is possible for regulations to apply different sanctions to different named people or groups of people.
+Ministers may designate a person by name (e.g. Mr X, Company Y) or by way of a description (e.g. any person who is a close family member of Mr X, any shareholder in Company Y).
+Regulations can apply different sanctions to different named people or groups of people.

-The range of people and organisations which can be designated is broad and is not subject to territorial restrictions (i.e. designated people could be foreign nationals or based anywhere in the world).
-To help your business comply with UK sanctions, the UK government publishes a list of designated persons for sanction purposes.
+The range of people and organisations that can be designated is broad.
+It is not subject to territorial restrictions (i.e., designated individuals could be foreign nationals or based anywhere in the world).
+To help your business comply with UK sanctions, the UK government publishes a list of designated persons who are subject to sanctions.

 There may still be challenges for your business in identifying designated persons because you may not immediately know who falls into a particular descriptive designation category e.g. is Mr Z an associate of Mr X?
 Is Mr W an investor in Company Y?
 Therefore, you need to be continually alive to the risk that you or your firm may be doing business with, or being approached by, a designated person.